Of avalanches and people: tips for adapting your living environment

 Natural Risks

 Since the 1860s, government departments have been working to secure natural and human habitats threatened by erosion and mountain torrents.
-Civil engineering and environmental engineering techniques are used.
-They range from masonry work to grass seeding to reforestation, and this is done from top to bottom.
+Civil engineering and environemental engineering techniques are used to stabilise banks and reduce the slope of torrents.